-Pembroke Pines Charter Schools at The Academic Village Campus (PPCS-AVC) learns about our students' cultures through a variety of activities that engage students and teachers in shared experiences that lead to building rapport.
-Through homeroom, students are able to join a club sponsored by teachers, administrators, and other staff members.
-These clubs encompass a wide variety of interests and needs as suggested by our students, including but not limited to community service, reading, Relay for Life, and American Sign Language, to name a few.
+Pembroke Pines Charter Schools at the Academic Village Campus (PPCS-AVC) learns about our students' cultures through a variety of activities that engage students and teachers in shared experiences that lead to building rapport.
+Through clubs and extracurricular activities, students are able to join organizations sponsored by teachers, administrators, and other staff members.
+These clubs and organizations encompass a wide variety of interests and needs as suggested by our students, including but not limited to community service, reading, Relay for Life, American Sign Language, various honor societies, and Student Government Association, to name a few.
 In addition, through clubs, sports and school-wide sponsored activities, teachers and students build strong relationships.